tsviar/myLocations_3333/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-# MyLocations1ReactRouteLocalStorage
+# MyLocations (dev env : Visual Studio Code, Chrome, create-react-app, npm)
-MyLocations1ReactRouteLocalStorage myLocations allows the user to maintain a list of categorized name locations.
+myLocations app allows the user to maintain a list of categorized name locations.
 The domain model contains two main entities: a Category and a Location.
 A Category has a single property: Name.
 A Location has the following properties: Name, Address, Coordinates, and Category.
 All data is saved to the locale storage of the browser (an HTML5 feature) for simplicity.
 It also uses StateDataManager using React Context Provider and Consumer (createContext, useState, useContext, useEffect hooks).
 The application uses the react-router module.

-Use babel and webpack to support es2015 style jsx syntax and module loading.
+Use babel and create-react-app (over webpack) to support es2015 style jsx syntax and module loading.

 Use Cases: The user can manage (view, add, remove and edit) the list of Categories.
 The user can manage (view, add, remove and edit) the list of Locations.
 The user must fill all properties when saving an item.
 The user must choose a category from a list of existing categories when defining a Location.